Initiatives & partnerships

 In the interests of our people, communities and the planet, we continue to seek open and transparent exchange and remain open to constructive criticism and suggestions.

-With our netZERO 2050 vision, we are extending CO2 reduction targets to our entire value chain and moving towards a net-zero reduction path.
-We are doing this based on scientific and independently validated CO2 reduction targets based on the Science Based Targets initiative.
+With our netZERO 2050 vision, we are extending CO2e reduction targets to our entire value chain and moving towards a net-zero reduction path.
+We are doing this based on scientific and independently validated CO2e reduction targets based on the Science Based Targets initiative.

 Trust, proximity to the source and an appreciation of quality are the hallmarks of our long-standing partnership with our dairy farmers.
 Over 6,000 Emmi dairy farmers tend to their cattle with love and passion each and every day and are proud of the innovative products we make from them.

-We firmly believe that the knowledge of our employees is also needed to make the company more sustainable because, in addition to the five priorities that are managed top-down, the foundations for many aspects of sustainability in the company’s daily operations are set by the 8,000 people who work at Emmi.
+We firmly believe that employees’ knowledge is crucial to make a company more sustainable because no one knows a company better than its employees.
+In addition to the five priorities that are managed top-down, the foundations for many aspects of sustainability in the company’s daily operations are set by the more than 9,000 people who work at Emmi.

 To ensure that these foundations are laid properly, a broad understanding of sustainability must be created among employees.
 Besides continuous communication on smaller and larger sustainability projects along the value chain, we also use an annual sustainability motto to achieve this awareness.

 WWF Switzerland and Emmi share a vision of a food system that respects the Earth’s ecological boundaries.
-On this basis, the two partners have maintained communication on relevant sustainability issues for many years.
-The partnership initiated in 2016 was recently extended to 2024.
+On this basis, the two partners have maintained a partnership on relevant sustainability issues since 2016.

 Many consumers blindly rely on the date stated on the packaging.
 There is often a best-before date on dairy products.
 But this is actually just a guarantee of quality.
 Many consumers have trouble with this concept, however.
-They equate this with the use-by date and throw the food away without a second thought after it expires, even though it would still be perfectly good.
-To prevent this from happening in the future, we are supporting the food safety campaign ‘often good for longer’ by Too Good To Go and, most recently, the ‘Waste Warrior Brands.’
+They equate this with the use-by date and throw the food away without a second thought after it expires, even though it would still be perfectly good to eat.
+To prevent this from happening in the future, we are supporting the food safety campaign ‘often good for longer’ by Too Good To Go (TGTG) and have joined the ‘Waste Warrior Brands’.
+This is an association of companies that have joined forces to fight food waste.
+Sixty-nine Emmi products bear the ‘often good for longer’ logo, with others to follow.

-UK: TGTG is on 14 out of 15 of our Onken yogurts.
-The only yogurt without TGTG is our pouch, which is also consumed on the go.
-We also want to introduce this to cheese but we are yet to do so.
-ECL makes little sense for us, as it is also consumed directly.
+In the UK, the TGTG label is on 14 out of 15 of our Onken yogurts.
+The only yogurt without TGTG is our Pouch, which is consumed directly on-the-go.
+Our next step is to introduce the label on cheese as well.

 Created as a self-help organisation by business for business, EnAW has accompanied us in Switzerland for years and helps us to continuously reduce our greenhouse gas emissions from our production facilities.